Rancilio Silvia Review + Modding Options & the New Silvia Pro

 In a nutshell, yes – I think it is.

-To explain that respond to – at the price without the mods I’ve discussed, you’re getting a extremely capable espresso coffee machine that callsfor a little bit of taming either via modding or with routine.
+To explain that respond to – at the price without the mods I’ve spoken about, you’re getting an exceptionally capable espresso coffee machine that requires a little of taming either via modding or with routine.

 Rancilio Silvia PRO Dual Boiler